J4X-98/Writeups/Websites/DamnVulnerableDeFi/02_NaiveReceiver/writeup.md

 ## Solution

-If we take a look at the testcase, we see that to solve the challenge all money in the receiver shall be drained and all of it shall now be in the pool.
+If we take a look at the test case, we see that to solve the challenge all money in the receiver shall be drained and all of it shall now be in the pool.

 ### Easy way

 As the receiver just pays the fee for any call it gets from its pool we can just call the pool 10x and set the receiver to receive the flash loan and have to pay the 1 ETH fee.
-This can be just achieved by calling flashloan 10x:
+This can be just achieved by calling flash loan 10x:

 ```js
     it('Execution', async function () {